Pop Archives

 Single on West Australian label Clarion, recorded by a fresh line-up of the Off Beats put together in Perth by Ray Hoff.

-From the late 1950s1 through the 1960s, Sydney-born rock and R&B vocalist Ray Hoff (Ray Hough, 1942-2010) led various line-ups of the Off Beats.2 The Who's Who of Australian Rock lists 32 members of the Off Beats 1958-1968.3 As Billy Thorpe biographer Jason Walker puts it,
+From the late 1950s1 through the 1960s, Sydney-born rock and R&B vocalist Ray Hoff (Ray Hough, 1942-2010) led various line-ups of the Off Beats.2 The Who’s Who of Australian Rock lists 32 members of the Off Beats 1958-1968.3

-Among aficionados in Sydney, Brisbane and Melbourne, Hoff's choice of only the best musicians for his band made him an influential, much admired leader.
-With impeccable taste he chose only the funkiest songs for his band The Offbeats to cover.4
+Among aficionados in Sydney, Brisbane and Melbourne, Hoff’s choice of only the best musicians for his band made him an influential, much admired leader.
+With impeccable taste he chose only the funkiest songs for his band The Offbeats to cover.

 Originally formed in Sydney but also based for periods in Perth and Adelaide, the Off Beats’ popularity and credibility as a live act were not reflected in their recording career.5 They were signed to RCA in Sydney, and their single of Chuck Berry’s Little Queenie had some success on radio, but it turned out to be a minor hit overall.6 Soon after, Hoff returned to Perth, having lost three band members to a new line-up of Billy Thorpe’s Aztecs.